 Can chicken wings really be crispy on the outside and tender on the inside with NO OIL?
 YES!
 These Air Fryer Chicken Wings are cooked perfectly crisp then smothered in our favorite wing sauce!

-Chicken Wings are the perfect appetizer – especially on game days!
+Chicken Wings are the perfect appetizer and game day food.
 They are easy to snack on, easy to make, and everyone loves them.
-My favorite way to serve them is with ranch dipping sauce and carrot and celery sticks on the side.
+My favorite way to serve them is with ranch dipping sauce or blue cheese dressing, and carrot and celery sticks on the side.

 Tips for using an Air Fryer

 Don’t be intimidated by an Air Fryer!
 Once you get the basics down, it is so simple to use.
-Here are a few suggestions for this chicken wings recipe and using an Air Fryer in general:
+Here are a few suggestions and tricks for this crispy chicken wings recipe and using an Air Fryer in general:

 - When you purchase an Air Fryer, make sure you read through the instruction manual before using.
 Many Air Fryers are multi-functional and come with recipes and cooking ideas that are helpful in the kitchen.
 You will also get cooking tips that are specific to your Air Fryer.
 This is the Air Fryer I purchased on Amazon and I’ve loved it.
 It is a GoWISE 7-Quart Electric Air Fryer, and comes with 3 stackable baskets and a recipe book.
 (As an Amazon Associate we earn from qualifying purchases).